JL-Samper/Project-Showcase-Challenge/README.md

-# Project-Showcase-Challenge: A Federated approach for Degenerative Retinopathy diagnosis
+# Project-Showcase-Challenge: A Federated approach for Diabetic Retinopathy diagnosis
 ##### Udacity and Facebook Private and Secure AI Challenge

 ### Developers: